 So what happened?
 I’m so glad you asked!

 First, it didn’t just happen.
-I made it happen, and I emphasize this not as a self-pat on the back but to say: You can do it too.
-If your handkerchief budget is through the roof from wiping your blood-soaked forehead, and you think people are lying to make you feel bad when they say their characters took over, and you want to write, but also have to write?
+I made it happen, and I emphasize this not as a self-pat on the back but to say: You can do this too.
+If your handkerchief budget is through the roof from wiping your bloodied forehead, and you think people are lying to make you feel bad when they say their characters took over, and you want to write, but also have to write?
 Change is possible.

 Here’s what I did, back in 2006, little imagining its impact: